Components manufacturer streamlines the movement of parts, reduces idle time by more than 50%

 Results

-By creating new workflows for these support processes, the team eliminated nearly 740,000 feet per year of travel distance to move parts.
-Reducing travel distance will save 38% of the measured idle time on a weighted average.
-After other planned changes are made, the team projects to exceed its goal of reducing idle time in these processes by more than 50%.
+By reconfiguring workflows in these support processes, the team eliminated nearly 740,000 feet of annual travel distance for moving parts.
+This improvement reduced idle time by 38% on a weighted average.
+Once all planned changes are implemented, the team expects to exceed its goal of reducing idle time by more than 50%.

-The company will save an additional 220,000 feet of travel distance while reworking parts in the Debur operation.
-The team recommended lighting improvements in Debur that will match the inspection area and reduce some of the rework.
-In addition, a consolidated approach to Part Marking will save the debur operators time going to the part marking machines.
+Additionally, the company will save another 220,000 feet of travel while reworking parts in Deburr.
+The team also recommended upgrading lighting in the Deburr area to match the inspection area, reducing rework caused by poor visibility.
+Furthermore, consolidating Part Marking operations will save operators time by eliminating unnecessary trips to marking machines.

-Productivity improvements in the wash process will save about 125 labor hours annually.
+In the Wash process, productivity improvements will save about 125 labor hours annually.

 Benefits